The Preferred Range of Test Scores for COMPASS

 A Brief Description of the Test

-As stated earlier, the COMPASS is a computer-adaptive test.
-This means that, the difficulty level of the test automatically adapts to your capability.
+As stated earlier, the test is computer-adaptive, which means that the difficulty level of the test automatically adapts to your capability.
 In other words, the test begins at a certain difficulty level and moves on to more difficult areas or less difficult areas depending on your answers.
 If you answer a set of questions with the correct answer, the computer generates the next set of questions that is harder.
 On the other hand, if you answer them wrong, the next set of questions generated would be placed at a lower difficulty level.